fachrizahidaya/Dflow_Project/README.md

 # Project for DFLOW

+Projects that contain Commerce App and Chat App as Evaluation Test for DFLOW (dflow.com.au).
 This is monorepo contain frontend project using ReactJS and backend project using ExpressJS.

 ## Available Scripts